EconomyLens.com

 Entrance fees to the Louvre are set to rise for foreign tourists from Wednesday. ©AFP

 Paris (France) (AFP) – Should foreign tourists pay more for state-funded galleries than locals, or should art be accessible to all, without discrimination?
 France is hiking prices for non-Europeans at the Louvre this week, provoking debate about so-called “dual pricing.”
-From Wednesday, any adult visitor from outside the European Union, Iceland, Liechtenstein, and Norway will have to pay 32 euros ($37) to enter the Louvre—a 45-percent increase—while the Palace of Versailles will up its prices by three euros.
+From Wednesday, any adult visitor from outside the European Union, Iceland, Liechtenstein, and Norway will have to pay 32 euros ($37) to enter the Louvre — a 45-percent increase — while the Palace of Versailles will up its prices by three euros.

 Related

 Americans, UK citizens, and Chinese nationals, who are some of the museum’s most numerous foreign visitors, will be among those affected, as will tourists from poorer countries.
 The French move has few precedents elsewhere in Europe, but is more common in developing countries, where tariffs at sites such as Machu Picchu in Peru or the Taj Mahal in India vary.
-Trade unions at the Louvre have denounced the policy as “shocking philosophically, socially and on a human level” and have called for strike action over the change, along with a raft of other complaints.

-They argue that the museum’s vast collection of 500,000 items, including many from Egypt, the Middle East, or Africa, holds universal human value.
-While rejecting discriminatory pricing on principle, they are also worried for practical reasons, as staff will now need to check visitors’ identity papers.
 French academic Patrick Poncet has drawn a parallel between France’s move and the policies of US President Donald Trump, whose administration hiked the cost for foreign tourists of visiting US National Parks by $100 on January 1.
 The French policy was “symptomatic of the return, as elsewhere in the world, of unabashed nationalism,” Poncet wrote in Le Monde newspaper last month.

 Other state-owned French tourist hotspots are also hiking their fees, including the Chambord Palace in the Loire region and the national opera house in Paris.
 The government has justified the increases on financial grounds, looking to raise 20-30 million euros annually at a time when it is under pressure to boost revenues and cut spending.
-Some of the funds will go toward a colossal plan to renovate the Louvre, which French President Emmanuel Macron announced last year.
+Some of the funds will go towards a colossal plan to renovate the Louvre, which French President Emmanuel Macron announced last year.
 Estimated to cost around a billion euros, unions and some art critics have called the project wasteful.

 Everyone agrees the Louvre is in poor shape, however, with a recent water leak, structural problems, and an embarrassing daylight robbery in October focusing minds.
 “I want visitors from outside the EU to pay more for their entry tickets and for that surcharge to go toward funding the renovation of our national heritage,” Culture Minister Rachida Dati said at the end of 2024 as she announced the hikes.
 “The French are not meant to pay for everything all by themselves,” she added.